andreblanke/indy-obfuscator/README.md

 This project uses [Apache Maven](https://maven.apache.org/) as its build system.
 To compile the obfuscator from source, first clone the repository and navigate to its root directory.

-An executable JAR file can be created at `target/indy-obfuscator-<version>.jar` by executing
+An executable JAR file can be created by executing

 ```shell
 mvn package
 ```

+The packaged artifact will be located inside the `target` directory.

 ### Additional prerequisites